Police Camps | Can Every Child Can Benefit from Learning Police Skills?

 Treating all people with value is how we build a strong and supportive community, workplace and family.
 Listening to the views of others and maintaining courteous communication is a key piece to being a successful team player or leader in any career.
 The challenges we design for our camps encourages team members to work respectfully, despite the excitement (and sometimes frustration) felt during their journey of completing the challenge.

 By encouraging a culture of inclusion, participants learn how to understand many different perspectives through empathy and understanding.
 Campers are motivated to use teamwork during many of the crime and patrol scenarios, as doing so equates to their successful completion of the challenge.

 Fun has a positive effect on motivation and on how much we retain.
 Our team strives to build activities that promote engagement – fun, pleasure and excitement.
 Seeing our campers maintain their excitement throughout the week is what we refer to as the ultimate success.
 Building this excitement also motivates our team to stay creative while developing new programs, as we consistently challenge ourselves to raise the bar in the level of enjoyment experienced by participants.

 YouthLink’s camps (PD and Summer Camps) offer a unique combination of science and adventure, perfect for curious minds that are seeking a fun, positive and action-packed adventure.

-Each camp consist of a number of team challenges, some of which are police related and some that are based purely on having a good time with new friends.
-Days are infused with time for play (sports and games), exploration of The Police Museum, art and learning real-world police skills (including forensic science, investigative and patrol skills).
+Each camp consists of a number of team challenges, some of which are police related and some that are based purely on having a good time with new friends.
+Days are infused with time for play (sports and games), exploration of the Police Museum, art and learning real-world police skills (including forensic science, investigative and patrol skills).